wkye/personal-website/content/blog/2022-10-06-Getting Out of Academia and Into Tech Without a Hard Sciences Degree/index.md

 width="600"
 caption="I'm still the face of ND sociology (as of Oct 2022)" >}}

 I want to say upfront that I loved my time at Notre Dame (Go Irish :football:).
-I had some of the greatest professors and mentors.
-But it just wasn't for me.
+I had some of the greatest professors and mentors I could ask for, but it just wasn't for me.

-The initial draw of why I entered a Ph.D. program, was the research.
+The initial draw of why I entered a Ph.D. program was the research.
 I was fascinated with why people behaved the way they did, particularly from a quantitative lense.
 And my time in academia cultivated those skills.
-[Jeffrey Wooldridge's Econometrics textbook]((https://www.amazon.com/Introductory-Econometrics-Modern-Approach-Economics/dp/1111531048)) remains the foundation of my statistics.
-And my thesis was my first real exposure to collecting, cleaning, and analyzing large datasets (my dissertation proposal was around using census data to predict neighborhood gentrification - don't ask me more than that cause I don't remember much more...).
+[Jeffrey Wooldridge's Econometrics textbook]((https://www.amazon.com/Introductory-Econometrics-Modern-Approach-Economics/dp/1111531048)) remains the foundation of my statistics and my research was my first real exposure to collecting, cleaning, and analyzing large datasets (my dissertation proposal was around using census data to predict neighborhood gentrification - don't ask me more than that cause I don't remember much more...).
 But there is SO much more to academia than just research.
-Between the politics of the department, the constant pressure to come up with something new and innovative (even if you're not interested in it), and the looming fact that there is only a tiny pool of tenure-track jobs available after (if) you graduate, it left me feeling disillusioned and disenchanted with academia.
+Between the politics of the department, the constant pressure to come up with something new and innovative (even if you're not interested in it), and the looming fact that there is only a tiny pool of tenure-track jobs available after you graduate, it left me feeling disillusioned and disenchanted with academia.

 I loved research, but surely there must be a way to do it without the pressure of grants, publications, and all the other political bullshit.

 # Less of a Transition More of a Free Fall

 After mulling it over, I decided to leave my Ph.D. program.
-I thought to myself "I have Ph.D. training from a prestigious institution like Notre Dame, I should be an attractive candidate in the tech space".
+I thought to myself "I have advanced training| from a prestigious institution like Notre Dame, I should be an attractive candidate in the tech space".
 And I wasn't completely incorrect.
 - I knew how to do robust quantitative research.
 - I had a strong statistical base, particularly in inference (regressions, significance testing, etc.).
 - I knew the basics of coding (initially trained in Stata, but had learned R by the time I left ND).